IntroductionThe Cascade Saddle Route is an alpine crossing recommended for experienced trampers as a fine weather

 The route reaches the pylon at the top of the ridge (1835 m) via a steep and narrow gully that holds snow for much of the year.
 The final section of the climb is the most dangerous and there is no room for error.
 It is difficult even in good conditions and especially hazardous if there is snow or strong winds.

 After the pylon follow the poles down to Cascade Creek.
 Assess the creek and make sure it is safe to cross – rain or snowmelt can flood it.
 The route then follows to the easy slopes and flats leading to Cascade Saddle (1524 m).

-There is a camping site with a toilet near Cascade Creek where there’s a toilet.
+There's a camping site with a toilet near Cascade Creek where there’s a toilet.
 It's the only suitable camping site along the route.
 There are often kea at this camping site – kea can chew tents and steal gear.

 Time: 4–5 hr